farahorfaly04/Matrices-project/README.md

 The project displays the test images and their closest matching training images if the Euclidean distance is below a defined threshold.
 If no close match is found, the test image is classified as unknown.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.